canonical/mir-ci/frame/readme.md

 To run inside of a virtual X11 server:
 `xvfb-run -a pytest`

-To only run tests for a specific server, set `MIR_TEST_SERVER`:
+To only run tests for a specific server, use `-k EXPRESSION`:
-`MIR_TEST_SERVER=ubuntu-frame xvfb-run -a pytest`
+`xvfb-run -a pytest -k ubuntu-frame`

-To run tests for some but not all servers a list can be specified:
+To run tests for some but not all servers, you can use logical expressions:
-`MIR_TEST_SERVER=ubuntu-frame,mir-kiosk xvfb-run -a pytest`
+`xvfb-run -a pytest -k 'ubuntu-frame or mir-kiosk'`

 To record test properties:
 `xvfb-run -a pytest --junitxml=junit.xml`